-Back in the 70’s, at the University of Wisconsin-Madison, when my hair was halfway down my back, when Robin Yount was truly ‘the kid’, when Pink Floyd was on tour, and when a “google” was a drunk giggle,– ‘homegrown’ had a different meaning for some of us than it does now.
+Back in the 70s, at the University of Wisconsin-Madison, when my hair was halfway down my back, when Robin Yount was truly ‘the kid’, when Pink Floyd was on tour, and when a “Google” was a drunk giggle,– ‘homegrown’ had a different meaning for some of us than it does now.

 Another example of homegrown superiority is Ironwood (Ostrya virginiana).
 In the past, when we purchased liners from outside producers, we ended up with trees that were not sufficiently hardy for our area.

 The seed provenance (the genetic origin) of the trees was not known but was likely from an area considerably south of Wisconsin.
 Genetically, the trees we purchased were designed by nature for a climate with much longer seasons and much milder winters than ours.
-Trees which we have produced from our local seed sources perform beautifully in our nursery and in the landscape.
+Trees that we have produced from our local seed sources perform beautifully in our nursery and the landscape.